valmtv/LCD_Final_Project/README.md

 ---

-> *“There are only two kinds of languages: the ones people complain about and the ones nobody uses.”*
+> *"There are only two kinds of languages: the ones people complain about and the ones nobody uses."*
 >
 > **Bjarne Stroustrup**